pgxman/pgxman/spec/buildkit.md

 - **Required**: No
 - **Object Fields**:
   - `buildDepdencies`: Additional list of Debian packages required for building the extension.
 (List of strings, Optional)
-  - `Dependencies`: Additional list of Debian packages required for running the extension.
+  - `runDependencies`: Additional list of Debian packages required for running the extension.
 (List of strings, Optional)
   - `AptRepositories`: Lists the APT repositories containing the above Debian packages.
 (List of objects, Optional)
     - `id`: The repository's id.
 (String, Required)
     - `types`: The repository's types.
 (String, Required, Supported Values: `deb`, `deb-src`)